-The reading curriculum must be consistent with effective teaching strategies and be grounded in scientificallybased reading research.
+The reading curriculum must be consistent with effective teaching strategies and be grounded in scientifically-based reading research.

-Reading is a critical portion of Florida's education system and the law requires it be a "primary focus" of all school curricula.
 The School will support the Just Read, Florida!
-Initiative in assisting all students in becoming successful, independent, and comprehensive readers by adopting the BCPS Comprehensive Research-Based Reading Plan (CRRP) to provide teachers with a systematic framework for literacy instruction.
-The goal of all instruction is to improve student achievement through mastery of the CCCSS and/or NGSSS in the content areas, as adopted by the state.
+Initiative in assisting all students in becoming successful, independent, and comprehensive readers by adopting the Sponsor's Comprehensive Research-Based Reading Plan (CRRP) to provide teachers with a systematic framework for literacy instruction.
+The goal of all instruction is to improve student achievement through mastery of the State Standards, as adopted).
 Reading programs alone cannot accomplish the task of moving students to achieve mastery with grade level text.
 Schools need to use research-based strategies that are systematic, explicit, scaffolded, differentiated, and print-rich and that are compatible with the instructional goals in the district's Comprehensive Research Based Reading Plan Programs.